Hatching chicks: the third week of incubation, days 14 - 19.

 The start of this stage sees the embryo developing almost all the down it will be born with - the classic fluffy covering you'll see in your own hatchlings.

-On days 16 and 17 the embryo begins to move itself into position for hatching, tucking its head under its right wing.
+On days 16 and 17 the embryo begins to move itself into position for hatching, tucking its head under its right wing with the beak pointing towards the air cell.
 The renal system begins to produce waste - you'll probably be able to see the remains of this left behind in the egg shell after hatching.

 Day 18, and the process of the embryo absorbing the yolk of the egg into its stomach begins.
 This makes it possible for hatching chicks to survive for up to 48 hours without food or water after it's hatched - they live off the yolk.